Plant Talk 11 Plants for Crafts

 Temperate Plants for Crafts

 The rich craft tradition of Appalachia was surveyed quite thoroughly by the 1930s (Eaton, 1973).
 Crafts originally provided a means to the end of functional necessity.
 With modernization, crafts became a commodity that allowed people to celebrate the days of old.
 The push to make crafts into a large scale business sometimes had deleterious consequences (Becker, 1998).
 Many women and children were exploited to perform repetitive tasks for little compensation.
-Unfortunately, many people are still abused in such a way in various areas of the world to this day… Recently came across a mildly successful story of women in Ghana making baskets that generate millions of dollars though the sharing of the profits is still far from adequate given the basic needs that at the time remained unfulfilled to make them more comfortable while working.
+Unfortunately, many people are still abused in such a way in various areas of the world to this day… Fairly recently came across a mildly successful story of women in Ghana making baskets that generate millions of dollars though the sharing of the profits is still far from adequate given the basic needs that at the time remained unfulfilled to make them more comfortable while working.

 Crafts are still a source of pride for people in the Appalachian mountains and supply one of the few remaining manufacturing industries.
 Homemade crafts provide a greater sense of place for residents.
 A renaissance of crafts at the home level might reduce dependence on cheaply made products from afar, which often depend on exploited labor as mentioned above.